 First level architectural design studio.
 Students develop creative, conceptual and analytical skills by creating simple to complex projects.
 Learn to properly communicate architectural concepts through drawings, renderings, physical models, and computer 3-d modeling.
 Fundamental architectural formal and spatial design principles, theories, order and methodologies are explored and incorporated into student projects.
 The profession of architecture and the practice of architects are clarified.
 Critical for students interested in pursuing a higher degree in architecture school or related design field.
 Recommended for all art and interior design related fields.
 Great also as a general education course to develop the creative mind.
 Students will also create a portfolio of their work.

-8116 LEC 3:30 pm - 4:00 pm M W CHIU, W Y DH 117 AND LAB 4:00 pm - 6:40 pm M W CHIU, W Y DH 117
+8116 LEC 3:30 pm - 4:0 00 pm MW CHIU, W Y DH 117 AND LAR 4:00 pm - 6:4 10 nm MW CHILL W.Y.
+DH 117